 Self-Inquiry: (Also: ‘Atma-Vichara’ in Sanskrit) The process of spiritual growth whereby the individual directly investigates their own True Nature.
 This Direct Path includes questions that act as Pointers to aid spiritual seekers in their quest to remove Nescience and uncover their True Nature as one with God and all Creation.
-For example: “Who am I?”, “Who is asking the question?”, “What constitutes ‘me’?”, “Who is Seeking?”, “Who initiates my thoughts?”, “Who dies?” and “What reincarnates?”, etc. “There is no individual to practice, self-inquire or realize anything at all.
+For example: “Who am I?”, “Who is asking the question?”, “What constitutes ‘me’?”, “Who is seeking?”, “Who initiates my thoughts?”, “Who dies?”, “What reincarnates?”, etc. “There is no individual to practice, self-inquire or realize anything at all.
 The ‘cosmic joke’ is that you have been free all along – and were held in apparent bondage by an unquestioned belief.”
 (John Wheeler) See: Awakening, Direct Path, Pointer and Truth.

-Self-Realization: (Also: ‘Realize’ and ‘Realization’) To make Real the inner, visceral conviction you are not the Body/Mind Entity or the Ego, but one with God and all Creation.
+Self-Realization: (Also: ‘Realize’ and ‘Realization’) To make Real the Intuitive, visceral conviction you are not the Body/Mind Entity or the Ego, but one with God and all Creation.
 Self-Realization is a synonym for Awakening.
-The conundrum posited by Non-Dualism is that Human Beings have always been the Self-Realized “I AM”, but have not recognized it due to Nescience.
+“Self-Realization is Awareness becoming aware of Itself.”
+(Eckhart Tolle) The conundrum posited by Non-Dualism is that Human Beings have always been the Self-Realized “I AM”, but have not recognized it due to Nescience.
 This leads to Seeking, which can result in Suffering.
 “Liberation is not of the person, but from the person.”
 (Nisargadatta) See: Awakening, Intuition, Nescience and Seeking.

 Teachers of Non-Duality: The irony of a Non-Duality Teacher can be summed up in this quote from Kenneth Madden: “There’s no teacher, there’s no student.
 There’s nothing to get, there’s nothing wrong.”
+And this quote from Fred Davis: “It’s Oneness discussing Oneness with Oneness.”
 A partial listing of Non-Duality teachers, past and present: Adi Shankara (Hindu 788-820); Sri Vidyaranya Swami (Hindu c.1300-1391); Ramana Maharshi (Hindu 1879-1950); Sri Nisargadatta (Hindu 1897-1981); H.W.L.
 Poonja (“Papaji” – Hindu 1910-1997); Sailor Bob Adamson (Australian b.
-July 21, 1928); Tony Parsons (British); Robert Adams (American 1928-1997); John Wheeler (American); Rupert Spira (British b.
+July 21, 1928); Tony Parsons (British); Robert Adams (American 1928-1997); Rick Linchitz (American 1947-2013); John Wheeler (American); Eckhart Tolle (German b.
+1948); Charlie Hayes (American b.
+1936); Rupert Spira (British b.
 1960); Robert Wolfe (American); James Swartz (American b.
-1941); Kenneth Madden (Irish); Jim Newman (American);
+1941); Lisa Cairns (British b.
+1981); Fred Davis (American b.
+1953); Kenneth Madden (Irish); Jim Newman (American); Et al.

 That: A synonym for God.
 “Thou art That.”
 (Chandogya Upanishad) See: God, Non-Dualism and Truth.

-Thought: Thoughts are Objects that appear within Consciousness.
-1) Thoughts are mental words and images, i.e., Objects, generated by the brain.
+Thought: Thoughts, concepts and images are Objects that spontaneously appear within Consciousness.
+1) Thoughts are mental words and images, i.e., symbols of information, generated by the brain.
 The brain is a mass of organic tissue or insentient Matter.
 The brain processes the words and images, but does not Know or understand them.
 That which has Knowing of Thought is Consciousness, our True Nature.
-Thoughts are not Conscious, the brain is not Conscious, only Consciousness is Conscious.
+Thoughts are not conscious, the brain is not conscious, only Consciousness is conscious.
 “Thought is not a necessary component of Consciousness – thoughts are only needed to function within duality and are, therefore, unreal.”
-(Robert Wolfe) 2) The source of Thought, the mind, is finite, while our True Nature is Infinite.
-This means reason and thinking cannot open the door to Truth.
-“The mind is not a discrete entity, it is an activity – the mind is Consciousness in motion.”
-(Rupert Spira) 3) Thoughts, like all Objects, are projections on the ‘screen’ of Consciousness.
-Just as a movie actor is unable to see the screen on which he or she is projected, the mind is unable to see its True Nature.
-“Abandon all concepts, beliefs and ideas – the mind can only tell you what you are not, you must go beyond the mind to discover what you are.”
+(Robert Wolfe) 2) The source of Thought, the Mind, is finite, while our True Nature is Infinite.
+This means reason, Belief and thinking can only comprehend Objects and cannot open the door to Truth.
+“The mind is a useful servant, but a poor master.” ( John Wheeler) 3) Thoughts, like all Objects, are projections on the ‘screen’ of Consciousness.
+Just as a movie actor is unable to see the screen on which he or she is projected, the Mind is unable to see its True Nature.
+“Abandon all concepts, beliefs and ideas – the Mind can only tell you what you are not, you must go beyond the Mind to discover what you are.”
 (Nisargadatta) 4) All Thoughts arise spontaneously, on their own accord and without Cause.
-No one knows what their next thought will be.
+We don’t ‘pre-think’ our thoughts, nor is there a ‘mini-me’ inside generating them.
+In Truth, no one knows what their next thought will be.
 Can you choose only happy Thoughts to appear?
 Can you prevent an unhappy Thought from appearing?
 We can self-direct the area or topic of Thought, but not individual Thoughts.
+In Truth, thinking is a form of listening.
 We do not initiate Thoughts, but we do have the power to ignore or deprive them of influence.
-Therefore, Thoughts are neither you nor yours.
-“Ultimate freedom is when you no longer care what arises in the mind.
+Thoughts are neither you nor yours.
+“Ultimate freedom is when you no longer care what arises in the Mind.
 You stop fighting it, manipulating it or even watching it.
 That really takes the wind out of the sails of thought.”
 (John Wheeler) 5) Thoughts are discontinuous, there are gaps between each one.
-Only Awareness (the “I AM”) is constant.
-6) In the gap in-between Thoughts we have an unobstructed experience of the “I AM”.
-7) In the gap in-between Thoughts, we experience utter peace, profound silence and absolute stillness.
+Only Awareness (“I AM”) is constant.
+“When your attention is off a thing and not yet fixed on another, in the interval you are pure being.”
+(Nisargadatta) 6) In the gap in-between Thoughts we have an unobstructed experience of “I AM”.
+“In the gap between two thoughts, all differences vanish and we stand as One.”
+(Rupert Spira) 7) In the gap in-between Thoughts, we experience utter peace, profound silence and absolute stillness.
 “And the peace of God, which passeth all understanding . . .”
-(Philippians 4:7) “Understanding” meaning ‘Thought’.
+(Philippians 4:7).
+“Understanding” meaning ‘Thought’.
 Therefore, “the peace of God” will never be found in our Thoughts, but only in their absence.
 8) In the gap in-between Thoughts we discover the source of Intuition.
-9) To demonstrate the power Thoughts have over us, ask yourself this question: “Is there anything wrong right now, if I don’t think about it?”
+“The next stage in the evolution of humanity is to rise above thought.”
+(Eckhart Tolle) 9) To demonstrate the power Thoughts have over us, ask yourself this question: “Is there anything wrong right now, if I don’t think about it?”
 (Sailor Bob Adamson).
 If you don’t think about them, all worries immediately disappear.
-10) Thoughts are the single greatest barrier to happiness and Awakening.
+10) Thoughts are the single greatest barrier to Happiness and Awakening.
 “To remain without thought in the waking state is the greatest worship.”
-(Nisargadatta) See: Apparent Reality, Causation, Consciousness, Free Will, “I AM”, Intuition, Knower, Meditation, Objects and Truth.
+(Nisargadatta) See: Apparent Reality, Causation, Consciousness, Free Will, “I AM”, Intuition, Knower, Meditation, Mind, Objects and Truth.

-Time: 1) In Absolute Reality, Time does not exist.
+Time: Time is a measure of movement, but nothing tangible.
+1) In Absolute Reality, Time does not exist.
 It is a mental concept that exists only in our Thoughts, like the mental concepts of the equator or a nation’s border.
 The past and the future are mental concepts, as they exist only in our memory or in our imagination.
 2) Time is relative, not absolute.
-This means Time requires something else, something perishable, something changing, in order to have the appearance of Existence.
-For example: If all the Matter was removed from the room you are now in, down to the smallest sub-atomic particle, leaving only a vacuum, Time would vanish.
+This means Time requires something else, something perishable, something changing, something moving in order to have the appearance of Existence.
+For example: If all the Matter (i.e., energy) was removed from the room you are now in, down to the smallest sub-atomic particle, leaving only a void, Time would vanish.
 The room would have no past or future, only Now.
-3) Time, like a clock, is always ticking, always moving, from the past into the future, but is never in the Now.
+3) Time is always moving from the past into the future, but is never in the Now.
 Eternity, on the other hand, doesn’t move.
 Eternity doesn’t budge an inch.
 Like God, Eternity has no place to go, as it is already everywhere, already Infinite.
-That is why Eternity is not endless time, but never-ending, ever-new Now.
-4) Logic informs us that if Time is not Real, anything subject to Time is also not Real.
-5) All Objects are subject to the apparent, physical laws associated with Space, Time and Causation.
+That is why Eternity is not endless time, but ever-present, ever-new Now.
+“Eternity is the unmoving clock face, while time is the constantly moving clock hands.”
+(Stephan) 4) Logic informs us that if Time is not Real, anything subject to Time is also not Real.
+5) All Objects are subject to the apparent physical laws associated with Space, Time and Causation.
 “Time is Consciousness objectified by thought.”
 (Rupert Spira) See: Absolute Reality, Eternity, Existence, Illusion, Now and Objects.

-Truth: (Also: ‘True Nature’ or ‘True Self’) A synonym for Reality.
+Truth: (Also: ‘True Nature’, ‘True Essence’ or ‘True Self’) A synonym for Reality.
 Human Beings are not the Body/Mind Entities or Egos they believe themselves to be.
-Instead, our True Nature is the “I AM”, which can be described as a temporary, localized Manifestation of God, within God.
+Instead, our True Nature is “I AM”, which can be described as a temporary, localized Manifestation of God, within God.
 Human Beings and everything else throughout Creation are not individual Objects, separate from God and each other, but actually are God.
 All of Creation is God, appearing within God.
 The best analogy for this Truth is that all of Creation is God’s Dream.
 “Thoughts come and go, sensations come and go, feelings come and go, but that which remains constantly aware of these comings and goings is your True Nature.”
-(Rupert Spira) See: Creation, Dream, “I AM”, Non-Dualism, Oneness and Pantheism.
+(Rupert Spira) See: Awareness, Creation, Dream, “I AM”, Non-Dualism, Oneness and Pantheism.